 Hearing aid manufacturers

-Starkey Hearing Technologies is headquartered in Eden Prairie, Minn., and has a global presence in more than 18 countries.
+Starkey Hearing Technologies is headquartered in Eden Prairie, Minnesota, and has a global presence in more than 18 countries.
 They understand hearing is an important part of connecting with the world.

-Beltone has a long-established history of client-centered care at the local level by delivering advanced digital Beltone hearing aids.
+Beltone has a long-established reputation of client-centered care earned by delivering advanced technology hearing aids and top-notch customer service.

 Advanced Bionics, part of the Sonova Group, is a world leader in developing the most sophisticated cochlear implant systems for adults and children.

 Cochlear makes two different types of implantable devices for the American hearing care market: a cochlear implant and bone-anchored hearing aid (Baha).